-Community college implementation - Originally planned for FY 2022 but is now postponed to FY 2023, as a result of GASB 95.
+Community college implementation - This was postponed as a result of GASB 95 and is now planned for FY 2023.

 Omnibus 2020.
 The objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
 The statement addresses a variety of topics and includes the following: Statement No. 87, Statement No. 73, Statement No. 74, Statement No. 84, and other topics.